-In her autobiography, Doris Day wrote that when she read this script, she remarked to her manager/husband Martin Melcher: "Thank God we don't have to do movies like that anymore!"
-His response: "We've already made the deal - there's no sense getting all steamed up about it!"
-Melcher had power of attorney for Day and signed her up for this film without her knowledge or consent.
+In her autobiography, Doris Day wrote that when she read this script, she remarked to her manager and husband Martin Melcher: "Thank God we don't have to do movies like that anymore!"
+His response: "We've already made the deal.
+There's no sense getting all steamed up about it!"
+Melcher had power of attorney for Day, and signed her up for this film without her knowledge or consent.

-Doris Day was needed for the closeups when Patricia is hanging underneath Irene Tsu's balcony.
-Day remarked that she got splinters in her hands because of this, and that night after shooting she couldn't even change the channel on her TV set.
+Doris Day was needed for the close-ups, when Patricia is hanging underneath Irene Tsu's balcony.
+Day remarked that she got splinters in her hands because of this, and that night after shooting, she couldn't even change the channel on her television set.